Aircraft Rescue & Fire Fighting (ARFF) Products

 Airport Professional Services (APS) realized the need for a penetration training device because many airports were purchasing High Reach Extendable Turret (HRET) fuselage penetrating devices, but didn’t have a realistic and effective means of performing boom operator training.
 Most airport fire departments that don’t have the PAST Trainer resort to the use of unsightly salvaged aircraft and buses, scrap cargo containers, or water barrels for their HRET penetration training. these alternatives do not begin to provide realistic penetration training.

 APS resolved this fuselage penetration training problem by developing an effective, affordable, and attractive training device, the Penetration Aircraft Skin Trainer (PAST Trainer).
 This product closely approximates the actual height, curvature, and resistance of a large passenger and cargo aircraft fuselage thereby providing a very realistic HRET penetration training experience.
 It has replaceable , aircraft-grade aluminum panels that enable the Trainer to be used indefinitely.
-Also, because the PAST Trainer is fully powder-coated it is an attractive structure that has on more than one occasion actually been mistaken for a metal sculpture.
+Also, because the PAST Trainer is fully powder-coated it is an aesthetically pleasing metal structure that has on more than one occasion actually been mistaken for a metal sculpture.
 The only training device that might possibly be even more ideal for penetration training than the PAST Trainer is a salvaged passenger or cargo aircraft with a fuselage in very good condition, mounted at the proper (wheels down) height, and is not unsightly so it doesn’t have to be hidden away from the public.
 However, salvaged aircraft are typically also used for live-fire training so they soon become unsightly.
 Also, even a salvaged aircraft will eventually become depleted of fuselage penetration space.
 With the PAST Trainer, the aircraft grade aluminum panels can be easily replaced during the life of the Trainer which, if it is properly maintained (although it is almost maintenance free), and unless Mother Nature decides otherwise, will last indefinitely.

 Replaceable Aluminum Penetration Panels: